 What costs can we finance?

-Our funding is subject to state aid rules which govern the types of costs we can finance.
-These are called eligible costs and are described in the Instructions for eligible costs 2026.
+Our funding is subject to rules about state aid that govern the types of costs that we can finance.
+These are called eligible costs and are described in Instructions to eligible costs 2026.

 - Salary costs: Gross salary paid as well as employer contributions and other salary-related costs.